Programmes

 As standard in the IAS system, fellows are external to Rennes SB and its partners.
 They are invited and/or selected upon public calls to foster interactions at the highest level with Rennes SB and their partners’ researchers.
 In the case of CUT, fellows are either leading national or international researchers, distinguished non-academic experts from the socioeconomic sphere and major national and international institutions, or independent intellectuals and artists.

-Two forms of fellowship:
+Three forms of fellowship:

 • Visiting fellows: This category corresponds to short-term visitors, typically one or two weeks.
 They are mostly invited to participate in a given event (to CUT campuses, for example, see below) or to contribute to a specific research/advising task.